Russia-Ukraine War: What to know about the war in Ukraine

 Meanwhile, Russian aircraft continued to bomb cities in eastern and central Ukraine overnight, Ukrainian officials said.
 Shelling pounded suburbs of the capital, Kyiv.

-Ukrainian President Volodymyr Zelenskyy is urging his people to keep resisting the assault, which United Nations officials say has forced more than 1.7 million to flee the country.
+Ukrainian President Volodymyr Zelenskyy urged his people to keep resisting the assault.
 Ukraine’s foreign minister says more than 20,000 people from 52 countries have volunteered to fight in Ukraine.

-As the war enters its 13th day, food, water, heat and medicine have grown increasingly scarce in Ukraine.
+As the war enters its 13th day, food, water, heat and medicine have grown increasingly scarce in multiple cities facing electricity outages.

 Here’s a look at key things to know about the war: